FallingSnow/h265ize/README.md

-##### Updgrading to 0.4.x
-h265ize has experienced a major overhaul.
-Versions up to 0.3.x are written in bash and should work on most systems.
-Version 0.4.x onward requires nodejs in order to function.

 # h265ize
 h265ize is a fire and forget weapon.
 A nodejs utility utilizing ffmpeg to encode large quantities of videos with the hevc codec.
 For more information visit [ayrton.sparling.us](https://ayrton.sparling.us/index.php/ultimate-x265hevc-encoding-script-h265ize/ "Ayrton Sparling").